Reese Witherspoon Confirms ‘Legally Blonde 3’ Is Happening

 “I got to go to a meeting the other day where we talked about all the new plot points and all the characters and some returning characters and some new characters.
 I mean, I got so excited just in the meeting.
 I was like, ‘This is gonna be good.'”

-The actress then noted to the news outlet that she couldn’t reveal specific plot points for the new film, but would “all in good time.”
+The actress then noted to the news outlet that she couldn’t reveal specific plot points for the new film but would “all in good time.”

 Deadline originally reported on June 4 that MGM was “nearing” a deal with Witherspoon to reprise her role as the precocious, idealistic Elle Woods in Legally Blonde 3 and that they had brought back most of the creative team from the first film.